5 More R

 5.1 Creating a Sequence of Numbers

 There are additional ways we could make a vector as well.
 If we wanted all of our numbers in a sequence then we could use the seq() function to do this.
 With this function, we can specify what our starting value is and what we want the sequence to do.
 The function also allows us to pass an argument into it which specifies what value we should increment the sequence by.
 If we do not specify what we should increment by then it will automatically default to 1.
 We can also count down if we would like.
-Finally, it should be mentioned that most functions do not require us to write the argument name as long as we pass them in the correct order (but we should probably keep doing it).
+Finally, it should be mentioned that most functions do not require us to write the argument name as long as we pass them in the correct order (but we should probably keep doing it until we are more comfortable).

 seq(from=1, to=10)